 This report details the study of fire protection services in Key Largo, Florida.
 The report provides a thorough and detailed evaluation of the agency, its management, assets, operations, and its service delivery.
-The report provides observations and findings, as well as strategies and recommendations for changes or improvements in the overall operation of the fire department.
+The report provides observations and findings, as well as strategies and recommendations for changes or improvements in the overall operation of the Fire Department.

-Emergency Services Consulting inc. (ESCi) wishes to thank the staff and elected officials of the Key Largo Fire Rescue & EMS District (District) and the Key Largo Volunteer Fire and Rescue Department, Inc. (KLVFRD) for the excellent cooperation we received.
+Emergency Services Consulting inc. (ESCi) wishes to thank the staff and elected officials of the District and the Key Largo Volunteer Fire and Rescue Department, Inc. (KLVFRD or Department), for the excellent cooperation we received.
 All involved were candid in their comments and provided a large amount of information and data in a short amount of time.